aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

 system:kube-controller-manager               system:kube-controller-manager  User
 ```

-If the `ClusterRoleBinding` does not exist, Starboard currently cannot monitor any namespace outside of the `starboard-system` namespace.
+If the `ClusterRoleBinding` does not exist, Trivy currently cannot monitor any namespace outside of the `starboard-system` namespace.

 For instance, if you are using the [Helm Chart](./installation/helm.md), you want to make sure to set the `targetNamespace` to the namespace that you want the Operator to monitor.